jennifer-powell/Climate-Analysis/README.md

 - ## Overview
-  - define starting point and end goal
+  - Used Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+All of the analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib

 - ## Programs, Languages and tools
-  - Python, SQLAlchemy, Pandas, Matplotlib,
+  - Python, SQLAlchemy, Pandas, Matplotlib, Flask, JSON, APIs

 - ## File overview
   - ### Resources